nacho-fel/nzyme-meeting-task-assistant/README.md

 ## Architecture

-The system is built around **one orchestrator endpoint** that internally calls **four modular, independently-callable steps**.
+The system is built around one orchestrator endpoint that internally calls four modular, independently-callable steps.
 Each step is exposed as its own endpoint so the pipeline can be debugged and partially re-run without going through the full flow.

 ```
 POST /process-transcript